 - 2.9 Data and service portability

 - 2.10 Data Destruction

 List of Tables

-- Table 4: Types of SOC Reports for ISA-3402 Compliance
+- Table 4: Types of SOC feports for ISA-3402 compliance

-- Table 11: Consumer Activities Related to Key Management
+- Table 11: Consumer activities related to dey management

 Small or medium businesses may want to use service providers to remotely manage their organizations’ information technology (IT) infrastructure, cyber security, and other related business operations.
 However, managed service providers (MSPs) are attractive targets for cyber criminals because they have access to numerous client systems and a lot of data.
 If an MSP is compromised, their clients are also vulnerable; a compromise can result in stolen proprietary information and disrupted business operations, which can result in financial loss and potential harm to an organization’s reputation.

 You can use this document to help your organization determine whether an MSP has the capabilities to deliver services effectively and securely.
 This document introduces some security topics that you should consider before and during the process of procuring managed IT services.
 These topics include the following:

 - Legal compliance;